 I didn’t know Pepper was a big fan of Ellis Peters’ Brother Cadfael mysteries until she pulled that first book out of her mother’s box.
 She’s working her way through the series—giving me a chance to reread them—before moving on to Margaret Frazer’s Sister Frevisse books and Peter Tremayne’s Sister Fidelma series.

-A reader suggested I compile Pepper’s reading list — it’s on my blog.
+A reader suggested I compile Pepper’s reading list — it’s on my blog, in two parts.

 Erin tends to leave the mysteries to her mother, Fresca, in favor of nonfiction about food.
 She loves food magazines, and Chiara gives her the annual Best Food Writing anthology for her birthday.
 She also loves “chef lit,” like Gabrielle Hamilton’s Blood, Bones & Butter and Back of the House: The Secret Life of a Restaurant by Scott Haas.